 Primarily, robots directives disallow obedient spiders access to specified parts of your site.
 They can also explicitly “allow” access to specific files and directories.
 So basically they’re used to let Google, Bing et al know where they can go when visiting your site.
 You can also do nifty stuff like instruct specific user-agents and declare sitemaps.
 For just a simple text file, robots.txt wields considerable power.
 And we want to use whatever power we can get to our greatest advantage.

 Running WordPress, you want search engines to crawl and index your posts and pages, but not your core WP files and directories.
 You also want to make sure that feeds and trackbacks aren’t included in the search results.
 It’s also good practice to declare a sitemap.
-Here is a good starting point for your next WP-based robots.txt:
+With that in mind, here are the new and improved robots.txt rules for WordPress:

 User-agent: *